Turnberry Open Memories

 The short 6th is a lovely-looking hole that runs parallel to the beach.
 The tee is up on the dunes and looks down on a green protected by 3 bunkers.
 If it is windy, you can hit a wide variety of shots to find the putting surface.
 Thankfully, it was calm and our 8 iron gave us a look at birdie.

-The second shot into the 7th
+The famous lighthouse in the background on your second shot into the 7th

 Every time we stand on the 7th tee, we think we can cut the corner on this dogleg left par 5.
 The tee shot is deceiving, it doesn’t look that far to the corner, but trust me, it is!!
 The ideal line is the two bunkers on the right, don’t go left at any point on this hole.
 Once on the fairway, you can decide whether to go for the green or to layup.
 If you play it as a 3-shot hole it’s an easy par.